shauli-ravfogel/nullspace_projection/README.md

 # Algorithm

 The implementaion of the Iterative Nullspace Projection (INLP) method is available under `src/inlp/inlp-oop`.
+This directory contain implementation of the algorithm for several common use cases, such as classification and metric-learning.
+The notebook `usage_example.ipynb` demonstrate how the code can be used to learn a projection matrix to neutralize certain information from an annotated dataset.

 # Experiments